Omar-Nour/AI-I-WS/README.md

 # AI-I-WS
-AI search agent that solves the water sort algorithm using 6 search strategys
+AI search agent that solves the water sort problem using 6 search strategies